US soldier loses 1 Afghan translator; fights to save another

 Sullivan already lost another translator, Sayed Masoud, who was killed by the Taliban while waiting for a U.S. visa.
 It's a scar Sullivan carries deeply, the realization that the U.S. government is capable of the one thing he never believed: betrayal.

+In a world of hurt and uncertainty, buying a suit was the one thing Sullivan could control.
+It offered a small hope of making a difference.

+A professional appearance just might convince a judge to help keep Sodais safe and uphold the sacred vow that America was unable to keep.

 “I made a promise to him just as America made a promise to him to protect him and save his life,” Sullivan said.
-“I mean how can you turn your back on that promise?"
+“I mean how can you turn your back on that promise?
+I don’t think the answer is more complicated than that.
+I think it’s actually very simple.”

 Sullivan is among scores of U.S. combat veterans working on their own to rescue the Afghans who served alongside them.